Thirumal2003/phishing-url-detector/README.md

 ## 🛠 Usage

--Enter a URL into the input form
+- Enter a URL into the input form

--The model analyzes it and returns either:
+- The model analyzes it and returns either:

 ✅ Legitimate